dashed-slug/wallets/docs/post-types.md

   - They are typically created when a user uses the `[wallets_move]` shortcode.
   - These do not correspond to any blockchain transaction, but are internal to the plugin.
   - They live on your MySQL DB only, and are meant to transfer funds among users.
-  - An internal transfer is typically represented by two posts, one for crediting the sending user, and one for debiting the receiving user.
-However, you are allowed to create as stand-alone debit or credit transaction to manually affect a user's balance.
+  - An internal transfer is typically represented by two posts, one for debiting the sending user, and one for crediting the receiving user.
+However, you are allowed to create as stand-alone credit or debit transaction to manually affect a user's balance.
-  - A *Debit* transaction has a positive *Amount* and a *Credit* transaction has a negative *Amount*.
+  - A *Credit* transaction has a positive *Amount* and a *Debit* transaction has a negative *Amount*.
-  - A *Debit* transaction that is associated with a *Credit* transaction, must be set to have its *Credit* counterpart as a *Parent post*.
+  - A *Credit* transaction that is associated with a *Debit* transaction, must be set to have its *Debit* counterpart as a *Parent post*.
 This is done automatically when users use the `[wallets_move]` shortcode, but must be done manually by the admin if it is needed for custom transfers.
-  - Typically the sender pays fees, so these are specified on the *Credit* transaction.
+  - Typically the sender pays fees, so these are specified on the *Debit* transaction.
   - Fees are always negative, since they are always subtracted from user balances.

 #### Transaction Status

 The status of a transaction can be one of:

 - *[Pending][glossary-pending]*: The transaction has not been finalized but is about to.
-If it is a crediting transaction (i.e. withdrawal, or credit part of internal transfer) then it affects the *[Available Balance][glossary-available-balance]* of the user, but not the *[Balance][glossary-balance]*.
+If it is a debiting transaction (i.e. withdrawal, or debit part of internal transfer) then it affects the *[Available Balance][glossary-available-balance]* of the user, but not the *[Balance][glossary-balance]*.
 This ensures that the funds are reserved and will not be used for other purposes.
 However, if the transaction fails or is cancelled, the funds will become available again.
 - *[Done][glossary-done]*: The transaction has been finalized.
 It affects the user's *[Balance][glossary-balance]*.
 - *[Cancelled][glossary-cancelled]*: The transaction has been manually cancelled.
 It no longer affects the user's balance.
   - Be careful when cancelling deposits/withdrawals: Cancelling a transaction on your DB cannot cancel a transaction on the blockchain.
-  - Cancelling a *Debit*/*Credit* pair will also cancel the transaction's counterpart.
-The *Credit* for a *Debit* transaction post is its parent.
-The *Debit* for a *Credit* transaction post is its child.
+  - Cancelling a *Credit*/*Debit* pair will also cancel the transaction's counterpart.
+The *Debit* for a *Credit* transaction post is its parent.
+The *Credit* for a *Debit* transaction post is its child.

 #### Transaction Currency